-method assumes customers just beyond the cutoff likely will be very similar, on average, to those just inside of it.
+adjusted gross income falling below a cutoff value for them to qualify for the program).
+When this is true, the RD method assumes customers just beyond the cutoff likely will be very similar, on average, to those just inside of it.
 The method compares changes in energy usage for a group just outside of the eligible range to that of a group of participants just on the other side of the eligibility cutoff.
-The RD approach, however, is susceptible to an important weakness: misspecification of the regression functional form.55
+The RD approach, however, is susceptible to an important weakness: misspecification of the regression functional form.

 Variation-in-Adoption.
-The VIA model applies only to program participants.56 For this method, customers must sign up for the program on a rolling basis.
-VIA takes advantage of its enrollment's differential timing to compare energy usage of customers opting in to that of customers not yet opting in (but doing so later).
-The method relies on an assumption that, in any given month, customers have already opted in; those that soon opt in have similar characteristics to those who have enrolled, both in observable and unobservable characteristics.
-For this assumption to prove valid, customers must decide to opt into the program at different times for essentially random reasons (e.g., influenced only by marketing exposure and program awareness).57 In particular, the decision to opt in should not relate to observable or unobservable household characteristics.58
+The VIA model applies only to program participants.
+For this method, customers must sign up for the program on a rolling basis.
+VIA takes advantage of its enrollees' differential timing to compare energy usage of customers opting in to that of customers not yet opting in (but doing so later).
+The method relies on an assumption that, in any given month, customers that soon opt in have similar characteristics to those who have enrolled, both in observable and unobservable characteristics.
+For this assumption to prove valid, customers must decide to opt into the program at different times for essentially random reasons (e.g., influenced only by marketing exposure and program awareness).
+In particular, the decision to opt in should not relate to observable or unobservable household characteristics.

 Matched Controls.
-MC creates a control group by matching each treatment customer to the most similar nonparticipant customer available on the basis of exogenous covariates from the pre-enrollment period known to highly correlate with post-enrollment usage.59 The covariate most likely to correlate with post-enrollment energy usage in a given time period is customer energy usage during the same period of the preceding year, but other observable factors may be used when available.
+MC creates a control group by matching each treatment customer to the most similar nonparticipant customer available on the basis of exogenous covariates from the pre-enrollment period known to highly correlate with post-enrollment usage.
+The covariate most likely to correlate with post-enrollment energy usage in a given time period is customer energy usage during the same period of the preceding year, but other observable factors may be used when available.
 Implementing MC requires customer usage data for the year preceding all opt-in customers' decisions to participate in the program, along with a large group of nonparticipants who can be assumed to be similar to opt-in customers, aside from their program participation status.
-The pool of potential matches should be drawn from the same customer class and rate category.
+Whenever possible, the pool of potential matches should be drawn from the same geography, customer class, and rate category as the participants.